i2amparis/validation-ui/README.md

 in the IPCC AR6 Working Group III report, Annex III, Table 11 ([link](https://www.ipcc.ch/report/ar6/wg3/downloads/report/IPCC_AR6_WGIII_Annex-III.pdf)).

 The app started as the [validation](https://github.com/i2amparis/validation) package of the IAM PARIS platform, which was then further adapted in [CICEROs `iamcompact-validation-ui`](https://github.com/ciceroOslo/iamcompact-validation-ui) for the model validation activities of the HORIZON EUROPE project IAM COMPACT.
-The package has been then brought back to the IAM PARIS platform where it has been generalized to support multiple projects through the validation profile selector described above (see also [`nomenclature-adapter`](https://github.com/i2amparis/nomenclature-adapter) and [`vetting-adapter`](https://github.com/i2amparis/vetting-adapter), which
+The package has been brought back to the IAM PARIS platform where it has been generalized to support multiple projects through the validation profile selector described above (see also [`nomenclature-adapter`](https://github.com/i2amparis/nomenclature-adapter) and [`vetting-adapter`](https://github.com/i2amparis/vetting-adapter), which